 In fall you won’t see the flowers or the green fields, the season brings its own beauty so it is worth adding to your itinerary.
 Picture burnt oranges and yellows that make it feel like fall has arrived.

 Meadow’s Cook is in the heart of Yosemite and the Sentinel Meadow Cook’s Loop trail is the perfect way to see it.
-The trail is short but there is a lot to look out for.
+The kid-friendly hike is short but there is a lot to look out for.

 In fact, if you have come to Yosemite hoping to see some of its wildlife then head straight here.
 Many visitors have seen bears, deer, ducks and squirrels on this trail along with a panorama view.